null

 Give ethically with handmade, recycled, or repurposed gifts

-Handmade gifts (made of recycled and/or recyclable materials, of course) are eco-friendly and personal.
+Handmade gifts (made of recycled or recyclable materials) are eco-friendly and personal.
 Choose natural materials like wood, paper, or recycled fabric to ensure your gifts are biodegradable.
 Recycled and repurposed gifts can be another way to minimize waste associated with gift-giving.
-When opting for this choice, make sure you put a lot of time and energy into making these gifts special.
+When opting for this choice, make sure you put a lot of time and energy into making these gifts memorable.

 Handmade makes for Eco-friendly Holidays